 - Mike Fratello will join the NBA GameTime Live crew throughout the season to deliver game analysis and to help cover breaking news around the league on NBA TV.
 He will periodically return to the TNT broadcast booth for NBA telecasts during the regular season and playoffs.

-- Mike Fratello is in his fourth stint with Turner Sports as an NBA analyst on TNT, joining Marv Albert, Steve Kerr, Dick Stockton, Kevin Harlan and Reggie Miller for TNT’s exclusive Thursday night NBA coverage.
-Fratello also makes routine appearances on NBA TV throughout the NBA season.
+- From 2009-2013 Fratello worked alongside Marv Albert, Steve Kerr, Dick Stockton, Kevin Harlan and Reggie Miller for TNT’s exclusive Thursday night NBA coverage.
+He also made regular appearances on NBA TV.

 - Fratello previously served as an NBA analyst for Turner Sports during the playoffs from 1994-96, during the regular season from 1999-2004 and during the 2007 playoffs.

-- Fratello joined the YES Network in 2008 as a game analyst for the network’s coverage of New Jersey Nets basketball, teaming up with play-by-play men Marv Albert and Ian Eagle.
+- Fratello joined YES Network as a color commentator in October 2008, teaming up with legendary play-by-play announcers Marv Albert and Ian Eagle for Nets broadcasts.

-- With a career head coaching record of 667-548, Fratello ranks #18 on the NBA all-time wins list and also ranks #18 for total games coached.
+- With a career head coaching record of 667-548, Fratello ranks #19 on the NBA all-time wins list and #21 for total regular season game coached.